shibbo/MarioParty6/README.md

 # MarioParty6
-Documenation / Decompilation of Mario Party 6 for the Nintendo Gamecube
+Documentation / Decompilation of Mario Party 6 for the Nintendo Gamecube